striezel/updater/readme.md

 Options can change behaviour of the update process.
 Available options are:

     --auto-get-newer | --newer | -n
         automatically tries to get information about newer versions of the soft- ware from the internet.
 The updater has a list of known newest software versions, but that information can get outdated quickly.
 That is why this option exists - it helps to get the latest software version.
         The option is enabled by default.
     --no-auto-get-newer | --no-newer | -nn
         Do not try to get information about newer software versions.
 It is not recommended to use this option, because it might mean that you get some slightly outdated updates.
     --timeout SECONDS | -t SECONDS
         Sets the timeout in seconds for a single update process.
 If an update runs longer than the specified amount of seconds, it gets cancelled.
-The default timeout is 1800 seconds (30 minutes).
+The default timeout is 1800 seconds.
     --exclude ID | --except ID | -e ID
         Excludes the software with the given ID from the update process.
 To get the ID for a specific software, run the program with the --list-id option which lists all software IDs.
 You can use this option several times to exclude more than one software from the update process.
+    --show-progress | --progress | -p
+        Shows the download progress while downloading the updates.
+This is only relevant when the update operation was specified, it has no effect on other operations.
+Note that this can cause a very noisy output during downloads, because the progress may be updated several times per second.
     --pdf24-autoupdate
         Enable automatic updates for PDF24 Creator after update.
 This option is enabled by default.
     --no-pdf24-autoupdate
         Disable automatic updates for PDF24 Creator after update.
 This option is disabled by default.
     --pdf24-icons
         Enable desktop icons for PDF24 Creator during update.
 This option is enabled by default.
     --no-pdf24-icons
         Disable desktop icons for PDF24 Creator during update.
 This option is disabled by default.
     --pdf24-fax-printer
         Installs the fax printer for PDF24 Creator during update.
 This option is enabled by default.
     --no-pdf24-fax-printer
         Does not install the fax printer for PDF24 Creator during update.
 This option is disabled by default.

 ### Examples